Ferdinand Porsche: Early career

-Still employed by Lohner, Porsche introduced the "Lohner–Porsche Mixte Hybrid" in 1901: instead of a massive battery-pack, an internal combustion engine built by the German firm Daimler drove a generator which in turn drove the electric wheel hub motors.
+Still employed by Lohner, Porsche introduced the "Lohner-Porsche Mixte Hybrid" in 1901: instead of a massive battery-pack, an internal combustion engine built by the German firm Daimler drove a generator which in turn drove the electric wheel hub motors.
 As a backup, a small battery pack was fitted.
 This is the first petroleum-electric hybrid vehicle on record.
-Since sufficiently reliable gears and couplings were not available at the time, he chose to make it a series-hybrid, an arrangement now more common in diesel–electric or turbo-electric railway locomotives than in automobiles.
+Since sufficiently reliable gears and couplings were not available at the time, he chose to make it a series-hybrid, an arrangement now more common in diesel-electric or turbo-electric railway locomotives than in automobiles.

-Though over 300 Lohner–Porsche chassis were sold up to 1906, most of them were two-wheel drive; either front- or rear-wheel driven trucks, buses, and fire-engines.
+Though over 300 Lohner-Porsche chassis were sold up to 1906, most of them were two-wheel drive; either front- or rear-wheel driven trucks, buses, and fire-engines.
 Some four-wheel-drive buses were produced, but no four-wheel-drive automobiles.

 The vehicles achieved speeds of up to 56 km/h, broke several Austrian speed records, and also won the Exelberg Rally in 1901, with Porsche himself driving a front-wheel drive hybrid.
 It was later upgraded with more powerful engines from Daimler and Panhard, which proved to be enough to gain more speed records.
 In 1905, Porsche was awarded the Pötting prize as Austria's most outstanding automotive engineer.

 In 1902, he was drafted into military service.
-He served as a chauffeur to Archduke Franz Ferdinand, the heir presumptive to the Austro-Hungarian throne, whose assassination has been credited with contributing to the start of WWI.
+He served as a chauffeur to Archduke Franz Ferdinand, the heir presumptive to the Austro-Hungarian throne, whose assassination in 1914 is credited with contributing to the start of WWI.

+1903 he married Aloisia Johanna Kaes.
+They had two children together.
+While detailed documentation of her personal life and activities is limited, it is likely that, as was customary for women of her social and historical context, she managed the household and cared for their children.
+Such domestic and care work would have provided stability that enabled her husband to pursue his professional and personal endeavors.
+Although specific evidence of her contributions is scarce, her role reflects the broader pattern of women’s unpaid labor supporting family and career in her era.